Database Migrations

 For example 20220204-01-add-billing.js.

 This ensures the migrations have a natural order to be applied.
-The nn part of the name allows multiple migrations to be added on the same day, but kept in the right order.
+The nn part of the name allows multiple migrations to be added on the same day but is kept in the right order.

 Structure